NZ escapes recession: Bigger-than-expected jump in growth

 In the June 2022 quarter, households and international visitors spent more on transport, accommodation, eating out, and sports and recreational activities.

-Border re openings and relaxation of local and global travel restrictions supported growth in industries impacted by Covid-19 response measures, Raven Rat nay ake of Stats NZ said.
+Border re openings and relaxation of local and global travel restrictions supported growth in industries impacted by Covid-19 response measures, Ruvani Ratnayake of Stats NZ said.

 Ahead of today's announcement, bank economists had taken divergent views, with one picking only 0.4 per cent growth and another forecasting 1.6 per cent growth.